teddyaroca/Summer_2022_bioinformatics/README.md

 ## Tree Building

 Building a [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree) is one of the most informative ways to display genomic data when examining groups of isolates.
-To build a phylogenetic tree you will need a core alignment file produced by either Roary or Panaroo above.
+To build a phylogenetic tree you will need a core alignment file produced by Panaroo (above).
 These alignment files are huge, as they contain the entire genome sequence for each isolate examined, aligned.
 Phylogenetic trees are built on genetic differences among genome sequences, therefore all we need to build a phylogenetic tree is the variable sites from the alignment file.
 We can easily extract those sites using snp-sites.

 **snp-sites** Snp-sites extracts single nucleotide polymorphisms ([SNPs](https://en.wikipedia.org/wiki/Single-nucleotide_polymorphism)) from a large whole genome alignment.
 You can read more about snp-sites [here](https://github.com/sanger-pathogens/snp-sites#introduction).